nextpyp/pyp/docs/workshop/dhvi_day4.rst

 .. nextpyp:: What we learned today
   :collapsible: open

-  * Continuously monitor raw data folder for incoming tilt-series
+  * How to continuously monitor raw data folder for incoming tilt-series

-  * Raw data transfer (copy, link, move)
+  * How to set the transfer of raw data (copy, link, move)

-  * Pre-processing (frame alignment, tilt-series alignment, CTF estimation, and tomogram reconstruction)
+  * How to pre-process tilt-series on-the-fly (frame alignment, tilt-series alignment, CTF estimation, and tomogram reconstruction)

-  * Particle picking (geometry-based, size-based, etc.)
+  * How to pick and segment virions, and pick particles during data collection

-  * Restart, clear, copy or delete sessions
+  * How to Restart, Clear, Copy or Delete sessions

-  * Import and export sessions
+  * How to import and export sessions

-  Feel free to explore other options and functionality available in ``nextPYP`` as described in the :doc:`User Guide<../guide/overview>`.
+  This concludes the tutorial.
+The topcis we covered this week are a few key aspects of tomography data processing.
+Additional tools and topics are described in the :doc:`User Guide<../guide/overview>`.